bhklab/handbook/docs/onboarding_offboarding/Offboarding/admin_checklist.md

 * [ ] Miro
 * [ ] Paperpile

+### Return Physical ID Cards
+Remind the lab member to return their ID cards to the PMCRT Security office, located on the first floor of the MARS Discovery District.

 ## After the Exit Interview
 To be done by assigned lab staff in charge of offboarding: